 In general, ECON399 and ECON499 are open only to students who have maintained high grade point averages and have already taken appropriate economics courses as background.
-Motivated students should contact a prospective professor with a similar research/academic area of interest to sponsor/supervise them in an ECON399 or ECON499 directed independent study (professor biographies are avaialble on the department home page).
+Motivated students should contact a prospective professor with a similar research/academic area of interest to sponsor/supervise them in an ECON399 or ECON499 directed independent study (professor biographies are available on the faculty page).
 Students need to have a proposal for the area they wish to explore and articulate the scope of the work they propose.
-The arrangements for work and grading are worked out between the professor, the student, and Dr. Cindy Clement, Director of Undergraduate Studies in Economics.
+The arrangements for work and grading are worked out between the professor, the student, and Dr. Erin Moody, Director of Undergraduate Studies in Economics.

 Interested students must create a syllabus describing three essential elements:

 - What is the topic to be addressed?

 - What learning activities will the student carry out?

 - What outcomes (e.g., graded assignments) will demonstrate what the student has learned or accomplished?

 The objective of this document is to set mutual expectations between the professor and student.
 Once a final version of the syllabus is agreed upon, the professor should submit the syllabus to Dr. Erin Moody via email at emoody [at] umd [dot] edu in order to obtain final approval and permission to register for ECON399 or ECON499.